 Making a counter offer

 If the landowner disagrees with the appraised value, the landowner may hire and pay for a second appraiser as a basis for making a counter offer.
-The landowner’s appraisal will be evaluated by the Right of Way Division.
+The landowner’s appraisal will be evaluated by the Real Property Division.

 Rejecting the offer

 If negotiations are unsuccessful and the landowner disagrees with the amount of the offer made on behalf of the District, the judicial process of condemnation will be used as an independent process to determine the fair market value of the property.
 A discussion of the condemnation process is contained in the Texas Landowner’s Bill of Rights.

 In addition to paying fair market value for the property, the District provides relocation assistance in accordance with federal guidelines.
 The landowner may be eligible for the following financial supplements and assistance:

 - A housing supplement, which may be necessary to make up the difference between the purchase price of the landowner’s property and a comparable property available today.